-College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-SPA-112 Elementary Spanish II
+SPA-112 Elementary Spanish II 3 0 0 0 3

 This course is a continuation of SPA-111 focusing on the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
-Upon completion,
+Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.